LD-LINC/Week-5---Data-Transformation-and-Pipelines/Intro_to_Prefect.md

 *   Difficulty in managing task dependencies
 *   Challenges in scheduling and managing long-running jobs

-Prefect provides solutions to all of these challenges and more, helping both small and large teams run reliable and observable workflows.
+Prefect provides solutions to these challenges and more, helping small and large teams run reliable and observable workflows.

 ## Key Concepts in Prefect